xkx2353/blog/_posts/linux/vim.md

 The command you want is :e (short for :edit).
 If you use :edit! it will discard local changes and reload.

+Another way  You can actually invoke this prompt using the `:checktime` command.

 #### vim中的正则
 The Vim editor uses regular expressions to specify what to search for.
 Regular expressions are an extremely powerful and compact way to specify a search pattern.
 Unfortunately, this power comes at a price, because regular expressions are a bit tricky to specify.